 Before the procedure, it’s best to check with your board-certified physician to confirm that the botulinum injections are from a well-known brand name manufacturer.
-Botox is only manufactured by Allergan, while other quality products are Dysport by Medicis and Xeomin by Merz.
+Botox is only manufactured by Allergan, while other quality product is Dysport by Medicis.

 All three products have undergone extensive testing by thousands of doctors and are considered the best in the market.
 This means they would produce more predictable results compared to no-name, generic botulinum toxin.
 It’s important to note that even if the injections are performed at the right Botox placement with quality solutions, there is still a very small chance of developing drooping eyelid skin.

 3. Explain your full medical history to your cosmetic surgeon.

 Patients who have had previous facial surgery and a history of Bell’s palsy are more likely to develop a droopy eye after neurotoxin wrinkle injections.
 It’s important to be honest with your doctor about your complete medical history and previous cosmetic treatments, especially those performed within the past few months.
 Your doctor should also check if you’re taking medication like sleep aids, allergy medicine, blood thinners, or muscle relaxants.

 Your age, past sun damage, and other lifestyle factors could also affect your treatment.
 If there are any conflicts between your medical history and your beauty goals, your doctor may opt to postpone treatment or propose an alternative procedure, like a dermal filler, which may better suit you.